 At this point, if you’re not using local SEO to its full potential, you’re almost certainly missing out on a lot of customers, both online and in person.
 The goal of local SEO for ecommerce is to achieve top rankings in Google’s local search results in order to drive more people to find, contact and buy from your business.

 How to optimize for local SEO for ecommerce stores

-There are several steps you can take to boost your local SEO.
+There are several steps you can take to boost your visibility in local search rankings.
 Read on to learn more:

 Claim your Google Business Profile listing

 Google Business Profile is an essential part of local SEO, and that makes it a great first step for your local ecommerce business.
 By setting up your Google Business Profile, you can correctly input your business’ address, hours of operation, website link, phone number, pictures, and more.